selfmaid1981-bit/SelfMaidSolutions/replit.md

 # Overview

-Self-Maid Cleaning Solutions is a full-stack web application for a professional cleaning service business operating in Alabama.
-The application provides a complete business website with service showcases, online booking functionality, payment processing, and contact management.
-Built as a modern React SPA with an Express.js backend, it serves both marketing and operational needs for the cleaning business, aiming to attract customers and streamline operations in the Montgomery/Prattville/Selma area.
+Self-Maid Cleaning Solutions is a full-stack web application for a professional cleaning service operating in Alabama.
+It provides a comprehensive business website featuring service showcases, an instant quote calculator, online booking with flexible payment options, and secure payment processing.
+The application aims to attract customers and streamline operations in the Montgomery, Prattville, and Selma areas, serving both marketing and operational needs for the cleaning business.
+Key capabilities include lead capture, marketing automation, and customer relationship management through an integrated admin dashboard.

 # User Preferences